-Rip Raps Plantation Sumter County
+Rip Raps Plantation Mayesville Sumter County

 6000 Myrtle Beach Highway (US Highway 378) - Located east of the City of Sumter off US 378, near Dabbs Crossroads (intersection of US 378 and SC 527)

 - Current status ?